-Children are able to play and learn in a child-friendly environment both inside and outside.
+Children are able to play and learn in an extremely child-friendly environment both inside and outside.
 Staff are very intuitive of the children attending and have an exceptional understanding of child development and how children learn.
 Children are provided with an outstanding range of play and learning opportunities as staff use their knowledge to support the children's interests.
-Children enjoy activities inside such as, singing and dancing along to a member of staff playing the guitar with songs such as the rainbow song, imagination as they play with the dressing up clothes and watch with interest as the tadpoles grow first their front and then their back legs.
-Outside they enjoy an excellent selection of activities such as, growing beans, tomatoes, pansies and polyanthus and making a scarecrow to protect the plants.
+Children enjoy activities both inside and outside, such as, painting, sand, water, bug hunting with magnifying glasses and caring for and harvesting plants.
+They enjoy comparing large and small snails and discussing how they walk without legs.

-Children work extremely well in small group at the play dough table making 'cakes' which they put into the play cooker, select numicon matching numbers, colours and shapes.
-They watch with wonder as large sheets of ice in the cold weather slowly melt.
-Children are respectful of the toys and equipment and help to tidy away by sweeping up the sand.
+Children work extremely well in small groups at the play dough table making 'cakes' which they put into the play cooker, select intricate puzzles and construction equipment, match numbers, colours and shapes.
+Children are respectful of the toys and equipment and help to tidy away at the end of the session.
 As a result, children are happy and enthusiastic to learn.

 Staff are exceptionally committed to provide a fun, happy learning environment for the children.
 They are attentive, respectful and listen to the children which promotes children's confidence and self-esteem.
 The excellent processes in place ensure assessment, observation and planning for the next steps is appropriate.
-Very good strategies are in place to involve parents with and support their children's learning.
-Parents are provided with a prospectus, notice board and regular newsletters informing them of the activities and term's themes.
+Very good strategies are in place to involve parents with and to support their children's learning.
+Parents are provided with a prospectus, notice board and regular newsletters informing them of the activities and the current term's themes.